phcompeau/biological_modeling_course/_pages/coronavirus/structural_diff.md

 Visualizations of hotspot 31 in SARS-CoV-2 (top) and SARS-CoV (bottom).
 The RBD is shown in purple, and ACE2 is shown in green.
 In SARS-CoV, hotspot 31 corresponds to a salt bridge, which is broken in SARS-CoV-2 to form a new hydrogen bond.
 {: style="font-size: medium;"}

 The figure above shows how the salt bridge is radically different in the two viruses.
 In SARS-CoV, the two residues appear to directly point towards each other because in the SARS-CoV RBM, Tyr442 supports the salt bridge between Lys31 and Glu35 on ACE2.
 In contrast to Tyr442 in SARS-CoV, the corresponding amino acid in SARS-CoV-2 is the less bulky Leu455 (shown in yellow), which provides less support to Lys31.
 This causes the salt bridge to break, so that Lys31 and Glu35 of ACE2 point in parallel toward the RBD residue Gln493.
-This change allows Lys31 and Glu35 to form hydrogen bonds with Gln493 in SARS-CoV-2 (shown in blue).
+This change allows Lys31 and Glu35 to form hydrogen bonds with Gln493 in SARS-CoV-2 (shown in blue) [^Shang].

 ### Site 3: hotspot 353

 Finally, we consider **hotspot 353**, which involves another salt bridge connecting Lys353 and Asp38 of ACE2.
 In this region, the difference between the residues is so subtle that it takes a keen eye to notice them.

 ![image-center](../assets/images/Hotspot353.png){: .align-center}
 Visualizations of hotspot 353 in SARS-CoV-2 (top) and SARS-CoV (bottom).
 The RBD is shown in purple, and ACE2 is shown in green.
 In SARS-CoV, the RBD residue Thr487 (yellow) stabilizes the salt bridge between ACE2 residues Lys 353 and Asp38 (red).
-In SARS-CoV-2, the corresponding RBD residue Asn501 (yellow) provides less support, causing ACE2 residue Lys353 (red residue on the left) to be in a slightly different conformation and form a new hydrogen bond with the RBD.
+In SARS-CoV-2, the corresponding RBD residue Asn501 (yellow) provides less support, causing ACE2 residue Lys353 (red residue on the left) to be in a slightly different conformation and form a new hydrogen bond with the RBD [^Shang].
 {: style="font-size: medium;"}

 In SARS-CoV, the methyl group of Thr487 supports the salt bridge on ACE2, and the side-chain hydroxyl group of Thr487 forms a hydrogen bond with the RBM backbone.
 The corresponding SARS-CoV-2 amino acid Asn501 also forms a hydrogen bond with the RBM main chain.
 However, similar to what happened in hotspot 31, Asn501 provides less support to the salt bridge, causing Lys353 on ACE2 to be in a different conformation.
-This allows Lys353 to form an extra hydrogen bond with the main chain of the SARS-CoV-2 RBM while maintaining the salt bridge with Asp38 on ACE2.
+This allows Lys353 to form an extra hydrogen bond with the main chain of the SARS-CoV-2 RBM while maintaining the salt bridge with Asp38 on ACE2 [^Shang].

 Although we can visualize the three differences presented in this lesson, we can describe only subjectively how they contribute to an increased affinity with SARS-CoV-2.
 In keeping with the rest of this course, it would be better if we could *quantify* this improved bonding of SARS-CoV-2 to ACE2.
 This will be our focus in the next lesson.